-What is bleed?
-Bleed is an extra 1/8" revealed around the entire perimeter of your design.
+The bleed is an extra 1/8" revealed around the entire perimeter of your design.
 This is to allow the printer to cut the design to the final size and get the best result.

 It's important to understand that the bleed is an 1/8" revealed not added around the perimeter of the design.
 That means that we are showing anything in that area that is on the template.
 Any background or other design elements in this area are critical to making sure the bleed works correctly.

 When bleed is added, a 5"x7" template becomes 5 1/4" x 7 1/4" in size.
-This allows the printer to print and cut the template down to the original size (5"x7" in this case) and get the best result without showing and kind of white space on the paper.
+This allows the printer to print and cut the template down to the original size (5"x7" in this case) and get the best result without showing any kind of white space on the paper.
 All printers have a margin of error when cutting and that's why bleed is so important for printers.

 Be sure if you are going to use the bleed option that any background or design elements remain in the bleed area.
 The bleed area should not be blank white if you have a background or design on the rest of the template.